woodard/libabigail/doc/manuals/abidiff.rst

 Note that, at the moment, there are only a few kinds of ABI changes that would result in setting the flag ``ABIDIFF_ABI_INCOMPATIBLE_CHANGE``.
-Those ABI chanages are either:
+Those ABI changes are either:

   - the removal of the symbol of a function or variable that has been defined and exported.